 In the midst of such a mixture of reflections, a man entered the bus, stood on the aisle briefly and then soon found an available corner of a crowded seat, facing diagonally across from me.

 He had a very large and bulky looking black artist’s portfolio.
 I don’t recall too much about him except that he had very dark hair and was perhaps also all dressed in black.
 He had to hold the large portfolio close to him, so that others could board the bus.

-I felt sympathy for the man, because he looked so miserable and alone.
+I felt sympathy for the man, because he looked so alone.
 I imagined he had been rejected for an art sale, or perhaps from a job as an artist.
 I smiled at the man.
 He seemed to ignore me.

 I felt somewhat lost myself, yet thought again of a friend and my upcoming museum visit.
 Some minutes went by.
 From time to time, I would glance at the unhappy looking artist, smiling at him and hoping he would find a better chance in life and in art.
 I gave up the hope, the attachment that he might smile back at me.